ZahraKiashemshaki/Obesity-Dataset-Analysis-and-Neural-Network-Implementation/README.md

-# Wrapper_Method_ObesityDataSet
+Obesity Dataset Analysis and Neural Network Implementation This project analyzes data from a survey conducted by Fabio Mendoza Palechor and Alexis de la Hoz Manotas that asked people about their eating habits and weight.
+The dataset was obtained from the UCI Machine Learning Repository.

 Overview

-This project analyzes data from a survey conducted by Fabio Mendoza Palechor and Alexis de la Hoz Manotas that asked people about their eating habits and weight.
-The data was obtained from the UCI Machine Learning Repository.
-Categorical variables were changed to numerical ones in order to facilitate analysis.

-First, a logistic regression model to try to predict whether survey respondents are obese based on their answers to questions in the survey.
-After that, it used three different wrapper methods to choose a smaller feature subset.
-Sequential forward selection, sequential backward floating selection, and recursive feature elimination.

-After implementing each wrapper method, it evaluated the model accuracy on the resulting smaller feature subsets and compared that with the model accuracy using all available features.

-Evaluating a Logistic Regression Model
-The data set obesity contains 18 predictor variables.
-Here's a brief description of them.

-Gender is 1 if a respondent is male and 0 if a respondent is female.
-Age is a respondent's age in years. family_history_with_overweight is 1 if a respondent has a family member who is or was overweight, 0 if not.
-FAVC is 1 if a respondent eats high-caloric food frequently, and 0 if not.
-FCVC is 1 if a respondent usually eats vegetables in their meals, and 0 if not.
-NCP represents how many main meals a respondent has daily (0 for 1-2 meals, 1 for 3 meals, and 2 for more than 3 meals).
-CAEC represents how much food a respondent eats between meals on a scale of 0 to 3.
-SMOKE is 1 if a respondent smokes, 0 if not.
-CH2O represents how much water a respondent drinks on a scale of 0 to 2.
-SCC is 1 if a respondent monitors their caloric intake, 0 if not.
-FAF represents how much physical activity a respondent does on a scale of 0 to 3.
-TUE represents how much time a respondent spends looking at devices with screens on a scale of 0 to 2.
-CALC represents how often a respondent drinks alcohol on a scale of 0 to 3.
-Automobile, Bike, Motorbike, public transportation, and Walking indicate a respondent's primary mode of transportation.
-Their primary mode of transportation is indicated by a 1 and the other columns will contain a 0.

-Project Description

-The goal of this project is to apply the Wrapper Method for feature selection on the Obesity Data Set.
-The Wrapper Method involves training a machine learning model on different subsets of features and selecting the subset that provides the best performance.
-This technique is computationally intensive but often yields better performance than filter-based methods.

-The key components of this project include:

-Data preprocessing and exploration
-Implementation of the Wrapper Method
-Evaluation of feature subsets using machine learning models Analysis of the selected features and model performance

-Dataset

-The Obesity Data Set used in this project contains various attributes related to lifestyle, dietary habits, and physical activities.
+The analysis explores the relationship between eating habits, lifestyle, and obesity levels.
+Initially, categorical variables were transformed into numerical ones to facilitate analysis.
+The project focuses on:

+Logistic Regression Model:
+Predicts obesity levels based on survey responses.
+Evaluates model accuracy using all features.
+Feature Selection Using Wrapper Methods:
+Applied Sequential Forward Selection, Sequential Backward Floating Selection, and Recursive Feature Elimination (RFE).
+Evaluated and compared model performance using smaller feature subsets against all features.
+Neural Network Implementation:
+Developed a neural network to classify obesity levels.
+Compared its performance with the logistic regression model.
+Dataset Details
+The dataset contains 18 predictor variables, briefly described below:

+Gender: 1 for male, 0 for female.
+Age: Respondent's age in years.
+family_history_with_overweight: 1 if a respondent has an overweight family member, 0 otherwise.
+FAVC: 1 if high-caloric food is frequently consumed, 0 otherwise.
+FCVC: 1 if vegetables are usually included in meals, 0 otherwise.
+NCP: Daily number of main meals (0 for 1-2 meals, 1 for 3 meals, 2 for more than 3).
+CAEC: Frequency of food consumption between meals (scale of 0 to 3).
+SMOKE: 1 if the respondent smokes, 0 otherwise.
+CH2O: Water consumption (scale of 0 to 2).
+SCC: 1 if the respondent monitors caloric intake, 0 otherwise.
+FAF: Physical activity frequency (scale of 0 to 3).
+TUE: Time spent using devices with screens (scale of 0 to 2).
+CALC: Alcohol consumption frequency (scale of 0 to 3).
+Transportation Modes: Automobile, Bike, Motorbike, Public Transportation, Walking (indicated by 1 for primary mode and 0 otherwise).
+Project Objectives
+Preprocessing and Exploration: Prepare the dataset for machine learning models.
+Logistic Regression: Serve as a baseline model to classify obesity levels.
+Wrapper Method Feature Selection: Identify the most relevant features for better model performance.
+Neural Network Implementation: Apply a neural network to classify obesity levels and compare its performance with traditional models.
+Neural Network Implementation
+A neural network was designed with the following architecture:

+Input Layer: Accepts all 18 predictor variables.
+Hidden Layers: Two layers with ReLU activation to capture complex patterns.
+Output Layer: A softmax layer for multiclass classification of obesity levels.
+Results
+Logistic regression performance improved after applying Wrapper Methods by selecting optimal subsets of features.
+The neural network outperformed the logistic regression model, especially when using the entire feature set.
+Feature selection reduced computational costs and slightly improved logistic regression performance, but the neural network showed robustness even without feature selection.